Skip to content

 Levels of interest in different types of self-build and custom build

-Most individuals who have registered their interest have selected a preference for Self Finish Custom Build (15) and DIY Custom Build (14).
-There was also significant interest in Full Turn Key Custom Build (11).
+Most individuals who have registered their interest have selected a preference for Self-Finish Custom Build (24) and DIY Custom Build (28).
+There was also significant interest in Full Turnkey Custom Build (18).

 Total Registered